acisops/acis_anomaly_pages/source/dpaa_shutdown.rst

   Engineer to request it.
 * DPA-A shutdowns require reloading the patches, restarting DEA housekeeping, and resetting the focal plane temperature.
-* DPA-B shutdowns only require that the DPA-B be powered back on.
+* DPA-B shutdowns require that the DPA-B be powered back on, science operations may need to be stopped, and the FEPs and video boards maybe need to be powered down.

 Impacts
 -------

-* Until the DPA-A is powered back on, science operations will be interrupted, but this may not be the case if DPA-B needs to be powered back on.
-In this case, science operations will need to be stopped and the FEPs and video boards will need to be powered down.
+* Until the DPA-A is powered back on, science operations will be interrupted, but if DPA-B needs to be powered back on science operations may need to be temporarily stopped.
 * In the case of a side A or B shutdown, the warmboot of the BEP will reset the parameters of the TXINGS patch to their defaults.
 They can be updated in the weekly load through a SAR.
 * After recovery from a DPA-A shutdown, the power status may be in an unusual state (e.g., lower